Near vertical incidence skywave: Antennas

 An NVIS antenna configuration is a horizontally polarized (parallel with the surface of the earth) radiating element that is from 1/20th wavelength (λ) to 1/4 wave above the ground.
-Optimum height is about 1/4 wavelength, and high angle radiation declines only slightly for heights up to about 3/8 wave.
-That proximity to the ground forces the majority of the radiation to go straight up.
-Overall efficiency of the antenna can be increased by placing a ground wire slightly longer than the antenna parallel to and directly underneath the antenna.
-One source says that a single ground wire can provide antenna gain in the 3–6 dB range.
-Such a wire 5% longer than the dipole driven element above it.
-This is a reflector element forming a 2 element yagi beam antenna.
-The dipole is .15 wavelengths above the reflector element.
-Said reflector is strung between 2 insulators, touching nothing else.
-It is inches above the ground, or up to 10 feet (or 3 meters) above the soil, which greatly facilitates mowing the lawn.
-This antenna is simply a 2 element beam pointed straight up.
+The optimum height of such an antenna is about 1/4 wavelength, and high angle radiation declines only slightly for heights up to about 3/8 wave.
+That proximity to the ground forces the majority of the radiation to go straight up, causing NVIS propagation to occur.
+The overall efficiency of the antenna can be increased by placing a ground wire, slightly longer than the antenna, parallel to and directly underneath the antenna.
+A single ground wire can provide antenna gain in the 3–6 dB range.
+This is a reflector element used to form a 2-element Yagi beam antenna.
+The wire length for the reflector element is 5% longer than the dipole-driven element positioned above it.
+The dipole is located at a distance of 0.15 wavelengths above the reflector element.
+The reflector wire is hung between two insulators and doesn't make contact with any other objects.
+It can be mounted a few inches above the ground or at a maximum height of 10 feet (or 3 meters) above the soil.
+This height allows for convenient lawn mowing without any disruptions.
+Essentially, this antenna consists of a 2-element beam that is oriented vertically.

-Another suitable antenna for NVIS service is the inverted v dipole.
-It has the advantage of being quickly built.

 Another source indicates 2 dB for a single wire and nearly 4 dB for multiple ground wires.
-Ground wires are more necessary when using lower dipoles over poor soils as without them considerable energy goes into heating the ground.
+Ground wires are more necessary when using lower dipoles over poor soils as without them considerable energy goes into heat and not the radio waves.

 Depending on the specific requirements, various antennas (i.e. Sloper, T2FD, Dipole) can be used for NVIS communication, with horizontal dipoles or inverted V dipoles at about 1/5 wavelength above ground giving the best results on transmit and at about 1/6 wavelength on receive, according to military sources and an extensive study by Dutch researchers.

-Very low antennas are much inferior on transmit, less so on receive, where both noise and signal are attenuated.
+Very low antennas are far more inferior on both transmit and receive, where noise and signal are attenuated.

 Significant increases in communication will obviously be realized when both the transmitting station and the receiving station use NVIS configuration for their antennas.
-In particular for low profile operations NVIS antennas are a good option.
+In particular, for low profile operations, NVIS antennas are a good option.

 For broadcasting, typical antennas consist of a dipole about 1/4 wavelength above ground, or arrays of such dipoles.
-Up to 16 dipoles can be used, allowing strong signals with relatively low power by concentrating the signal in a smaller area.
-Limiting the coverage may be dictated by licensing, language or political considerations.
-Arrays of dipoles can be used to "slew" the pattern, so that the transmitter need not be in the center of the coverage footprint.
+Up to 16 dipoles can be used, allowing strong signals with relatively low power by concentrating the signal in a smaller receiving area.
+Limiting the coverage may be dictated by licensing, language, or political considerations.
+Arrays of dipoles can be used to "slew" the pattern so that the transmitter need not be in the center of the coverage footprint.
 Broadcast NVIS antennas usually use an extensive ground screen to increase gain and stabilize the pattern and feed impedance with changing ground moisture.